How to add Site Search 360 to a WordPress site

-Built-in mode + live searchEnhance your default search widget with a drop-down showing quick search suggestions as you type.
-Your theme visuals (default search widget and result layout) are kept intact while the search result order and relevance are determined by Site Search 360.
+Enhance your default search widget with a dropdown showing quick as-you-type search suggestions.
+Your WP theme result layout is kept intact while the search result order and relevance are determined by Site Search 360.

-Keep in mind that suggestions are not counted asgainst your search quota as they're generated differently from actual search results.
-You can add a Show All Results button to the dropdown as a call-to-action to trigger the full result output.
+Tip 1: you can add a Show All Results button to the dropdown as a call-to-action to trigger full results.
 To do so, go to the Search Designer > Suggestions > Append Search Button and import the new settings back into the plugin.

-By default, results are rendered in a layover popup but you can also show a fullscreen layover or embed them onto your site.
+By default, results are rendered in an overlay popup but you can also show a fullscreen overlay or embed them onto your site.

 This usually happens because WP built-in results are restricted by post type "post" and post type "attachment" is not allowed.
 There might be a simple theme setting to change this but if you're not sure, just let our Custom mode override it.

 If you're still unsure which mode works better for you, no worries - you'll be able to switch between different integration modes later on.

 Depending on your choice of integration, you will see instant search suggestions and, after pressing Enter, full search results.
 The plugin waits until it detects a search.
 You can also skip this step if you'd like.

-- Change your search theme color by selecting it from the palette or providing a 6-digit hex code.
+Change your search primary and secondary colors by selecting them from the palette or providing a 6-digit hex code.
 This would affect the color of your search suggestions as well as headings and buttons on your search result page.
-Here's what our default theme color looks like:

-- Choose the loading animation style: skeleton (grey shapes that mimic the search result page layout), pulsing circle, or a flipping square.
+Choose the loading animation style: skeleton (grey shapes that mimic the search result page layout), pulsing circle, or a flipping square.
 Not everyone has high- speed internet but no one likes waiting so showing the loading progress is an important aspect of your search user experience.